travlr-archived/CodeDepot/README.rst

 	 * It will never need to be created ever again.. as in the literal sense of forever.
 	 * It can be virtually shared by every piece of running software, in the world, that depends on it.
+* Can be comprised of code from any\ :sup: `1` programming language
 * All apps and "libraries" are comprised of networks of components
 * Networked components model lends itself overwhelmingly to visual programming interfaces (VPI).
 	 * We propose vast "smart" improvements over conventional visual programming environments.
 * In the future, developers will have ready-made base component networks, in that they only need to minimally append and/or tweak what has been done before them.

 	 * Extremely smart and efficient component "search" mechanisms.

+:sup:`1` programming languages acceptable are those limited to those that are ported to
+			LLVM compilation toolkit [#]_

 Decentralized Network